peterdoane/beets/README.md

 ## What was the most valuable piece of Customer feedback you received?

+The sound labels on the side of the drums were confusing for many beginners to beet-making.
+We updated the drum machine with sound samples and tooltips to make it more user-friendly.

-## What was the biggest challenge you had to overcome?
+## What was the biggest technical challenge you had to overcome?

 Our biggest challenge was lack of time.
 Another big issue was using React; our two-week introduction to React gave us enough knowledge to implement basic